Person holding a credit card and utility bill sits at a desk with a calculator and a notebook.

 Your credit card might help you cover a wide range of your regular household expenses, including utilities.

-Some providers of public utilities, like gas, water, electricity, and recycling, allow credit card payments, often for an extra processing fee.
-If your utility provider charges a processing fee, you may consider paying with a no annual fee credit card.
+Some providers of public utilities, like gas, water, electricity, and recycling, allow credit card payments for an extra processing fee.
+If your utility provider charges a processing fee, you might consider paying with a no-annual-fee credit card.

 If you set up automatic payments on your card, keep a close eye on your available credit—you don’t want an automatic payment to exceed your credit limit.
 This can be especially important when you pay your electricity bill with a credit card, as the amount you owe can fluctuate with your electricity usage.
 For example, your electricity bill may be higher in July than in October if you rely on electricity for air conditioning in the summer.